siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-a-gcp-instance/index.md

 ---
-title: "How to Register a GCP Instance"
+title: "Register a GCP Instance"
 description: "A guide on how to register a GCP instance with Omni."
 date: 2022-11-23T15:35:30-07:00
 draft: false